 Austria is the center of OMV’s global research and development activities, where various theses and studies, such as new concepts for reserve modeling or pressure maintenance, are being developed.
 In Austria, OMV has also gained substantial knowledge in exploring and producing in an environmentally friendly, sustainable manner and is renowned for its technological innovations.

-These technologies – once successfully applied in Austria – are then transferred worldwide within the OMV Upstream "family".
+These technologies – once successfully applied in Austria – are then transferred worldwide within the OMV Exploration & Production "family".
 The exploration of the Vienna Basin with its highly mature oil and gas fields has given OMV special technological expertise in gaining exceptionally high recovery rates from crude oil and gas fields.

 As one of the largest employers in the Weinviertel region of Lower Austria, OMV is a reliable partner to both its employees and its business partners.
 Many employees are able to apply their skills nationally and abroad after completion of the extensive training program offered by the company.

 In 2020, OMV Austria had a production of around 21.800 boe a day covering an area of more than 3,800 km².
 In addition to exploration and production, OMV also operates two underground gas storage facilities in Austria.
 Total reservoir capacity currently amounts to roughly 2.2 bcm of natural gas – about 10 % of the annual Austrian domestic demand.

 By acquiring a 51% stake in Petrom (now OMV Petrom) - Romania’s leading integrated oil and gas company - in 2004, OMV operates one of the oldest oil- producing areas in the world.
 As the fields in Romania are mature, OMV has transferred its core technological expertise to the country, while also gaining additional knowledge on producing such fields.